amansingh1912/SocialAnalyticsData/README.md

 # SocialAnalyticsData

-It is a survey based analysis done on the basis of viewpoint taken by the classmates.
+It is a survey based analysis done on the basis of viewpoint taken by the classmates of age group 18-25.